 6) It is also a good idea to keep the area under your Yorkie’s tail trimmed.
 Long hair in this area tends to get rather icky pretty quickly.
 How you trim up this part of your Yorkie is up to you and your comfort zone.
 A lot of people leave this to the groomer.
 Some people use an electric trimmer or scissors.

 7) As far as trimming the hair over the body of your Yorkie, I recommend taking your baby to a professional groomer.
 If you want to trim your Yorkie’s hair yourself and you feel comfortable, go for it.
 But, for most pet owners, it is easier to take their Yorkie to the groomer once every month or two as opposed to the stress of clipping the hair themselves.
-If you decide to trim yourself, there are some great ideas on our Yorkie Hair Styles page.
 You can use scissors or trimmers or a combimation.
 If you use trimmers - remember to always cut with the growth of the hair, not against, or you will have a bald baby on your hands.

 As far as when to do which part of the grooming, here is a break-down for you: